 Gene expression profiling of immune response together with gene mutations

-Made-to-order & customizable with the Panel Plus option – add up to 55 user-defined genes
+Curated gene list available for custom ordering, customizable “Plus” option to add up to 55 user-defined genes

 Simple workflow, user-friendly, and efficient with just 15 minutes total hands-on time

 Find the gene expression panel for your research with easy to use panel proFind Your Panel

 Coverage of Autoimmune Diseases

 Disease-specific annotations for nine autoimmune disease types and human immune response genes were assigned across all genes in the autoimmune discovery panel, allowing for the identification of gene functions and signatures for all autoimmune diseases.

 Therapeutically expanded human regulatory T-cells are super-suppressive due to HIF1A induced expression of CD73